 - More information on private sector development can be found on JICA’s website.

 - JICA’s work through public-private partnerships is summarised here.

-- JICA Annual Report 2016 (including information on private sector development and partnerhips)
+- JICA Annual Report 2018 (including information about private sector development and partnerships)(7 Mb)

 While a wide range of factors, including macroeconomic stability, infrastructure development, and improved basic education, constitute important elements of private-sector development, JICA focuses on the following fields: (1) developing policies and institutions for improving the business environment; (2) promoting trade and investment; (3) improving the competitiveness of companies; and (4) promoting local economies and industries.

 Developing Policies and Institutions for Improving the Business Environment